act-rules/act-rules.github.io/_rules/frame-in-frameset-has-title-306c8a.md

 ---
 id: 306c8a
-name: Each frame in a frameset has a title
+name: Each frame has a title
 rule_type: atomic
 description: |
-  This rule checks that each frame within a frameset has a title attribute
+  This rule checks that each frame has a title attribute
 accessibility_requirements:
   wcag-technique:H64: # Using the title attribute of the frame and iframe elements
 		forConformance: false